ccmucdenver/ccm-docs/docs/clusters_guide.md

 Using a server ‘interactively’ (aka not scheduling a job) is often needed for troubleshooting a job or just watching what it is doing in real time.
 After SSH’ing into math-compute, you can type <code>ssh math-colibri-i01</code> or whatever server you want to go directly to the server. **Please do not run anything directly on compute nodes, which are reserved for jobs under the control of the scheduler, even if you may be able to ssh there.
 These are nodes with names like math-colibri-c01 with the "c" before the number.
 Using compute nodes, where other people run jobs through the scheduler, will interfere with their work and make you very unpopular.**

-Using 'screen' is generally a good idea both math-compute, math-alderaan, or the interactive nodes.
-Basically was screen does is starts a virtual terminal inside your terminal.
-Sound confusing?
-It is.
-The plus of this virtual terminal is if you get disconnected, whatever you were running is still going.

-'screen –S bananaphone' (make the name whatever you want) creates a new terminal with that name
+## Screen virtual terminal

+If you use `screen`, if you get disconnected, whatever you were running is still going and you can connect to it later.
+This is called a virtual terminal session.
+This is generally a good idea both math-compute, math-alderaan, or on the interactive nodes.

+Typing `screen` creates a new terminal session.
+You can give it a name you want to juggle more sessions, by 'screen -S bname'  (make the name whatever you want).

-If you want to disconnect from the screen but leave it running, hit the combination of Control-A and press the D key to disconnect.
+If you want to disconnect from the session but leave it running, hit the combination of Control-A and press the D key to disconnect.
 Control-A is the combo to let screen know you want to do an action.

 When you want to reconnect to the screen later, log back onto wherever you started the screen and type <code>screen –r</code>.
-If you have more than one screen, it’ll complain and tell you the screens you have available to reconnect to. <code>screen –r ‘bananaphone’</code> to reconnect to that screen.
-Sometimes there is a number in front of the screen so <code>screen –r 3128.bananaphone</code>.
-It’ll tell you the number in the <code>screen –r</code> info screen.
+If you have more than one screen, it’ll tell you the screens you have available to reconnect to.
+Type <code>screen –r ‘name’</code> to reconnect to that screen.

 ### File Storage

-Math home directories are on a shared server with 40TB total (right now).
-Projects are found in /storage/department/projects (where department may be one of many departments who use this system).
+The home directories are on a shared file server and linked as `/home/username` .
+Projects are found in `/storage/department/projects` (where department may be one of many departments who use this system).

 For example, the mixtures project is in <code>/storage/math/projects/mixtures</code>.
+You can have also a project directory `/storage/department/projects` just for yourself.
+Please keep home directories small so that we can back them up.
+Large files belong in project directories.

-If you need a lot of data storage, please contact Joe before filling everything you can find.
+If you need a lot of data storage, please contact us before filling everything you can find.

-df –h will show you the storage arrays and how much space is available.
-There are different types of "empty" space in linux so it may say there is plenty of space in df –h yet the array is full.
+`df –h` will show you the storage arrays and how much space is available.
+There are different types of "empty" space in linux so it may say there is plenty of space in `df –h` yet the array is full.

 ### Passwords

-The system uses your normal UCD portal/email logon username and password.
-Users must be approved before using the system, so if your login is not working, you probably are not on the approved/initialized list yet.
+The system uses your normal UCD portal/email login username and password, but users must be added before using the system.
+Please go to [accounts](./accounts/) to request to be added to the system.

 ## Requesting Information about the Environment